 - Important Shrines

 The earliest origins of Shintō are lost to history, but it seems to have been established by the late Jomon period.
-Most likely, after the arrival of the earliest ancestors of today’s Japanese, each tribe and area had its own collection of gods and rituals with no formal relationship between each of the areas.
+Most likely, after the arrival of the earliest ancestors of today’s Japanese, each tribe and area had its collection of gods and rituals with no formal relationship between each of the areas.
 Following the ascendency of the ancestors of today’s Imperial family to a position of power among the other groups, their ancestral deities were given prominence over the deities of other groups, though different systems continued to coexist.

 The introductions of writing in the 5th century and Buddhism in the 6th century had a profound impact on the development of a unified system of Shintō beliefs.
-In a brief period of time, the Kojiki (The Record of Ancient Things, 712) and the Nihonshoki (The Chronicles of Japan, 720) were written by compiling existing myths and legends into a unified account.
+In a brief period, the Kojiki (The Record of Ancient Things, 712) and the Nihonshoki (The Chronicles of Japan, 720) were written by compiling existing myths and legends into a unified account.
 These accounts were written with two purposes in mind.
 First, the sophistication of the narratives and the introduction of Taoist, Confucian, and Buddhist themes into the narratives were meant to impress the Chinese with the sophistication of the Japanese.
-The Japanese felt intimidated by the clearly advanced culture of the Chinese and so hoped to produce a work rivaling it.
+The Japanese felt intimidated by the advanced culture of the Chinese and so hoped to produce a work rivalling it.
 Second, the narratives were meant to shore up support for the legitimacy of the Imperial house, based on its lineage from the Sun Goddess Amaterasu.
 Much of the area of modern Japan was under only fragmentary control by the Imperial family, and rival ethnic groups (including, perhaps, the ancestors of the Ainu) continued to war against the encroachment of the Japanese.
 The mythological anthologies, along with other poetry anthologies like the Manyoshu and others, were all meant to impress others with the worthiness of the Imperial family and their divine mandate to rule.

 With the introduction of Buddhism and its rapid adoption by the court, it was necessary to explain the apparent differences between native Japanese beliefs and Buddhist teachings.
 One explanation saw the Japanese kami as supernatural beings still caught in the cycle of birth and rebirth.
 The kami are born, live, die, and are reborn like all other beings in the karmic cycle.
-However, the kami played a special role in protecting Buddhism and allowing its compassionate teachings to flourish.
+However, the kami played a unique role in protecting Buddhism and allowing its compassionate teachings to flourish.
 This explanation was later challenged by Kukai, who saw the kami as different embodiments of the Buddhas themselves.
 For example, he famously linked Amaterasu, Sun Goddess and ancestor of the Imperial family, with Dainichi Nyorai, a central manifestation of the Buddha, whose name is literally “Great Sun Buddha”.
 In his view, the kami were just Buddhas by another name.

 Kukai’s syncretic view held wide sway up until the end of the Edo period.
 At that time, there was a renewed interest in “Japanese studies,” perhaps as a result of the closed country policy.
-In the 18th century, various Japanese scholars, in particular Motoori Norinaga (1730-1801), tried to tease apart the “real” Shintō from various foreign influences.
-The attempt was largely unsuccessful, since as early as the Nihonshoki, parts of the mythology were explicitly borrowed from Chinese doctrines.
-(For example, the co-creator deities Izanami and Izanagi are explicitly compared to yin and yang.)
+In the 18th century, various Japanese scholars, in particular, Motoori Norinaga (1730-1801), tried to tease apart the “real” Shintō from various foreign influences.
+The attempt was largely unsuccessful since as early as the Nihonshoki, parts of the mythology were explicitly borrowed from Chinese doctrines.
+(For example, the co-creator deities Izanami and Izanagi are compared expressly to yin and yang.)
 However, the attempt did set the stage for the arrival of state Shintō, following the Meiji Restoration.

 Following the Meiji Restoration, Shintō was made the official religion of Japan, and its combination with Buddhism was outlawed.
-During this period, it was felt that Shintō was needed in order to unify the country around the Emperor as the process of modernization was undertaken with all possible speed.
-The arrival of large Western gunships and the collapse of the shogunate convinced many that the nation needed to band together if it was going to resist being conquered by outside forces.
+During this period, it was felt that Shintō was needed to unify the country around the Emperor as the process of modernisation was undertaken with all possible speed.
+The arrival of massive Western gunships and the collapse of the shogunate convinced many that the nation needed to band together if it was going to resist being conquered by outside forces.
 As a result, Shintō was used as a tool for promoting Emperor (and Empire) worship, and Shintō was exported into conquered territories like Hokkaido and Korea.

 The era of state Shintō came to an abrupt close with the end of World War II.
 It appeared that the kami had failed to provide a Divine Wind (kamikaze) to turn back the foreign invaders.
 Soon after the war, the Emperor even issued a statement renouncing his claims to the status of “living god.”
-In the aftermath of the war, most Japanese came to believe that the hubris of Empire had led to their downfall.
+In the aftermath of the war, most Japanese came to believe that the hubris of the Empire had led to their downfall.
 Lust for foreign territory blinded their leaders to the importance of their homeland.
 In the post-war period, numerous “new religions” cropped up, many of them ostensibly based on Shintō, but on the whole Japanese religiosity decreased.